aws-samples/sample-opensearch-perf-resilience-test/README.md

 aws cloudformation create-stack \
   --stack-name opensearch-benchmark \
   --template-body file://templates/opensearch-benchmark-cfn.yaml \
+  --parameters ParameterKey=AllowedSSHCIDR,ParameterValue=YOUR_IP_CIDR \
+               ParameterKey=AllowEC2InstanceConnect,ParameterValue=true \
   --capabilities CAPABILITY_IAM \
   --region $PRI_REGION
 ```

+Replace `YOUR_IP_CIDR` with your IP address in CIDR notation (e.g., 192.168.1.1/32).
+The `AllowEC2InstanceConnect` parameter (default: true) enables SSH access from EC2 Instance Connect IP ranges, allowing you to connect to your instances directly from the AWS Management Console.

 4. Wait for the stack to complete deployment (typically 15-20 minutes):